johnston9/MS3-Shot-Caller/README.md

   B. Add a message.

   C. Find messages by Poster.
-This button takes the user to a seperate Find by Poster Page where they can find communications by entering the poster's name.
+This button takes the user to a separate Find by Poster Page where they can find communications by entering the poster's name.

 <p align="center"><strong>Find by Poster Page - message open</strong></p>